 You must obtain all permissions and fulfill all obligations for course entry (including fulfilling pre-requisites) before submitting this request.
 If you do not have the required permissions in place, you cannot be registered.

-- Complete the Schedule Change / Alternate Registration Form (PDF) and provide payment.
+- Complete the Schedule Change / Alternate Registration Form.

 Contact Student Accounts for payment details if required.
+You can learn how to use the online student account system using the online guide.
 If your payment method is invalid or declined by student accounts you will be de-registered, and will be required to resubmit your request with valid payment.
-Students who cannot provide payment on the form may pay by establishing payment arrangements with Student Accounts and/or Financial Aid when on campus.

-- Students applying for/receiving financial aid are still required to submit payment information when faxing or mailing the alternate registration form.
-If sufficient aid is in place and finalized your payment method will not be charged.
-Please consult the Financial Aid office for information regarding your aid package, and to be certain you have completed all of the needed steps for accepting and finalizing your aid package.
+- Please consult the Financial Aid office for information regarding your aid package if you are planning to use aid, and to be certain you have completed all of the needed steps for accepting and finalizing your aid package.
+Generally, aid is not available in summer or winter session.

 - Students with billing questions are strongly urged to contact Student Accounts in advance to be sure they understand liability and cost.
 You should resolve your payment inquiries and questions with Student Accounts prior to submitting the form.